Mohammad Reza Pahlavi: Background

-Cancer patient
+Reza's cancer diagnosis

+In 1974, the Shah's doctor, Abdol Karim Ayadi, diagnosed the Shah with splenomegaly after he complained of a swollen abdomen.
+On 1 May 1974, French professor Georges Flandrin flew to Tehran to treat the Shah.
+On the first visit, Flandrin was able to diagnose the Shah with chronic lymphocytic leukemia.
+The Shah's diagnosis of cancer would not be revealed to him until 1978.
+Medical reports given to the Shah were falsified and altered in order to state that the Shah was in good health, to conceal his cancer from him.
+In 1976, the Shah met with French physicians in Zurich; they were disturbed by his abnormal blood count.
+They discovered he was being treated with the wrong medication, worsening his condition.

-Mohammad Reza was diagnosed with chronic lymphocytic leukemia in 1974.
-As it worsened, from the spring of 1978, he stopped appearing in public, with the official explanation being that he was suffering from a "persistent cold."
-In May 1978, the Shah suddenly cancelled a long planned trip to Hungary and Bulgaria.
-He spent the entire summer of 1978 at his Caspian Sea resort, where two of France's most prominent doctors, Jean Bernard and Georges Flandrin, treated his cancer.
-To try to stop his cancer, Bernard and Flandrin had Mohammad Reza take prednisone, a drug that can cause depression and impair thinking.
+As it worsened, from the spring of 1978, he stopped appearing in public, with the official explanation being that he was suffering from a "persistent cold".
+In May 1978, the Shah suddenly cancelled a long-planned trip to Hungary and Bulgaria.
+He spent the entire summer of 1978 in Ramsar Palace in the Caspian Sea resort, where two of France's most prominent doctors, Jean Bernard and Georges Flandrin, treated his cancer.
+To try to stop his cancer, Bernard and Flandrin had Mohammad Reza take prednisone, a drug with numerous potential side effects including depression and impaired thinking.

 As nationwide protests and strikes swept Iran, the court found it impossible to get decisions from Mohammad Reza, as he became utterly passive and indecisive, content to spend hours listlessly staring into space as he rested by the Caspian Sea while the revolution raged.
 The seclusion of the Shah, who normally loved the limelight, sparked all sorts of rumors about the state of his health and damaged the imperial mystique, as the man who had been presented as a god-like ruler was revealed to be fallible.
 A July 1978 attempt to deny the rumors of Mohammad Reza's declining health (by publishing a crudely doctored photograph in the newspapers of the Emperor and Empress walking on the beach) instead further damaged the imperial mystique, as most people realised that what appeared to be two beach clogs on either side of the Shah were merely substitutes inserted for his airbrushed aides, who were holding him up as he now had difficulty walking by himself.